 As the Deputy Director of RGGI, Inc., Anna provides direct support to the Executive Director in implementing the day-to-day operations of RGGI, including providing input on the development of RGGI across key program areas.
 Anna’s responsibilities include coordination and development of materials to support meetings of the RGGI, Inc. Board of Directors and RGGI state staff.
 Anna’s responsibilities also include providing administrative and technical support for RGGI program review and evaluation, reporting on allowance tracking and emissions monitoring, coordinating stakeholder engagement, managing the compliance process for the RGGI states’ CO2 Budget Trading Programs, and overseeing the RGGI CO2 Allowance Tracking System (RGGI COATS), an electronic platform that records CO2 allowance and emissions data for each state's CO2 Budget Trading Program.

 Prior to joining RGGI, Inc., Anna managed administrative and communications projects at the Foreign Policy Association, a non-profit organization dedicated to helping the American public engage in global issues.

-Anna holds a B.A. in Political Science from Stony Brook University and a M.A. in Climate and Society from the Graduate School of Arts and Sciences at Columbia University.
+Leila holds a B.S. in Earth and Atmospheric Sciences from the University of Alberta and a M.A. in Climate and Society from Columbia University.

 Peter Rennée, Business Manager